RocksForKids.com

 For kids, there are a variety of books on rocks & minerals.
 Some really good ones are:

-Eyewitness Books Rocks & Minerals (ISBN 0-7737-2180-0)
+Rocks & Minerals

 Looking at pictures of rocks & minerals & getting familiar with what they look like will also help you identify minerals.
-For photographs on the web of minerals, check out the Mineral Identification web sites listed below.

-Mineralogy Database
+1. Mineralogy Database

-Mineral Identification Maintained in Australia
+2. Mineral Identification – Maintained in Australia (Website discontinued)

-Minerals by Class Maintained by Amethyst Galleries Inc.
+3. Minerals by Class – Maintained by Amethyst Galleries Inc.

-Minerals by Name Maintained by Amethyst Galleries Inc.
+4. Minerals by Name – Maintained by Amethyst Galleries Inc.

 Characteristics used in the identification & study of minerals.
 These are the most common characteristics used when describing minerals.

-Color – this varies depending on the chemicals present and is the least informative in identifying a mineral variety
+• Color – this varies depending on the chemicals present and is the least informative in identifying a mineral variety

-Luster – what the surface looks like in the light
+• Luster – what the surface looks like in the light

-Specific Gravity – how heavy it feels, heft
+• Specific Gravity – how heavy it feels, heft

-Crystal Form – shape of crystal, shape the mineral would take if it had room to grow in a cavity,
+• Crystal Form – shape of crystal, shape the mineral would take if it had room to grow in a cavity,

-not massive – some minerals have a number of different crystal shapes
+• Not massive – some minerals have a number of different crystal shapes

-Tenacity - toughness, how cohesive the mineral is, if it falls apart
+• Tenacity – toughness, how cohesive the mineral is, if it falls apart

-Hardness – what it can scratch & what scratches it
+• Hardness – what it can scratch & what scratches it

-Transparency - The ability to transmit light.
-Depending on a number of things,
+• Transparency – The ability to transmit light.
+Depending on a number of things, rocks & minerals can also transmit light.

-Many rocks that are opaque when in a chunk, are translucent when cut into very thin slices.
+• Many rocks that are opaque when in a chunk, are translucent when cut into very thin slices.
+Gems stones are often valued on how clear, or transparent they are.

-Special Properties– magnetism, chatoyancy, fluorescence, odor, streak, burn test, conductivity
+• Special Properties– magnetism, chatoyancy, fluorescence, odor, streak, burn test, conductivity

 Although most people think of color as an important characteristic of a specimen, it is not very useful in identifying a mineral.

-color is one of the physical properties most commonly used to describe minerals,
+• color is one of the physical properties most commonly used to describe minerals, but it is not a very good property to use to identify minerals

-some minerals are nearly always the same color like azurite (blue) and sulfur (yellow)
+• some minerals are nearly always the same color like azurite (blue) and sulfur (yellow)

-many minerals come in a variety of colors – the changes are caused by
+• many minerals come in a variety of colors – the changes are caused by slight chemical impurities or through exposure to heat

-color can change when the surface is exposed to moisture & air – it tarnishes or oxidizes
+• color can change when the surface is exposed to moisture & air – it tarnishes or oxidizes

-eg. Quartz – rock crystal (colorless), smoky quartz (brown), citrine (yellow), amethyst (violet),
+• some minerals have common names (varietal names) that describe a specimen with a certain color eg. Quartz – rock crystal (colorless), smoky quartz (brown), citrine (yellow), amethyst (violet), rose quartz (pink)

-color can be described as metallic or non-metallic and is often described along with
+• color can be described as metallic or non-metallic and is often described along with luster though they are 2 different characteristics

 Color Grouping Rock & Mineral Example